-BRIEF NARRATIVE: Prince William County Service Authority by way of intrusive.
+BRIEF NARRATIVE:

-CastleRock Partners has requested an easement to install Sanitary Sewer along the border of the Campus at the farthest outfall location of our existing system.
+Prince William County Service Authority by way of CastleRock Partners has requested an easement to install Sanitary Sewer along the border of the Campus at the farthest outfall location of our existing system.
 This easement will allow for the connection of the proposed innovation town center's sanitary system to the existing infrastructure.
-Facilities and Real Estate departments have reviewed the easement and have determined that it is not determine value as the easement does not provide any direct benefit to the university.
+Facilities and Real Estate departments have reviewed the easement and have determined that it is not intrusive.

+Per Commonwealth of Virginia requirements an appraisal of the easement was completed by Jones Lang LaSalle to determine value as the easement does not provide any direct benefit to the university.
 The appraised value was determined to be \$21,904 and CastleRock will compensate the Commonwealth that amount plus the cost of appraisal services.